 An LLC (Limited Liability Company) is a business structure that protects owners from being held personally liable for the repayment of debts or liabilities.
 Once formed, the LLC will act as the landlord rather than one individual owner.

 Someone falls off the roof of your property and breaks their back.
-They can sue you to pay for medical expenses and more.
-If the amount exceeds what your insurance policy covers, the LLC will protect your personal property.
+They may sue you to pay for medical expenses and more.
+If the amount exceeds what your business insurance policy covers, the LLC will protect your personal property.

-However, keep in mind an LLC is not a magic cloak of protection, you can still be held personally liable in some situations.
+However, remember that an LLC is not a magic cloak of protection—you can still be held personally liable in some situations.

 A landlord is frustrated with the tenant and wants them to move out.
 They move their belongings outside and change the locks in an illegal self-help eviction.
 The landlord, not the LLC, would be held liable.